tpoland/ey-cloud-recipes/cookbooks/mongodb/README.md

 ey-cloud-recipes/mongodb v2.2.0
 --------

 A chef recipe for enabling mongodb v2.2.0 on Engine Yard AppCloud.
-This recipe downloads the latest version binary from 10gen and sets up a 3 node MongoDB Replica Set.
+This recipe downloads the latest version binary from 10gen and configures MongoDB based on the configuration and naming of instances in your environment.

 It makes a few assumptions:

-  * You will be running MongoDB on a utility instance(s).
+  * You will be running MongoDB on a utility instance(s) or Solo.
-  * You will be using Replica sets.
+  * If your environment is labeled `production` a replica set with a minimum of 3 nodes is required.

 MMS support
 --------
-The recipe will also install Mongo Monitoring Service (MMS) on a solo or db_master.
+The recipe will also install Mongo Monitoring Service (MMS) on a Solo or on your Mongo Utility instances.
 You will need to provide your api & secret keys.
 See https://mms.10gen.com/help/ for more information.